piplin-es/gsuite-wrapper/README.md

 * What do I have on my agenda tomorrow?
 * Check my private account's Family agenda for next week
 * I need to plan an event with Tim for 2hrs next week.
 Suggest some time slots.

+* List all my Google Analytics properties
+* Get the number of active users for my website over the last 30 days
+* Show me the top countries where my users are coming from
+* Compare page views across different sections of my website

 ## Quickstart